ibmjstart/bluemix-node-mysql-uploader/README.md

    |------------|----------------------------------------------|
    | *example:* | `$ cf login -a https://api.ng.bluemix.net`   |

-2. Create an instance of the postgreSQL service, giving it a unique name in the last arguement.
+2. Create an instance of the mySQL service, giving it a unique name in the last arguement.

    | *usage:*   | `$ cf create-service SERVICE PLAN SERVICE_INSTANCE`|
    |------------|----------------------------------------------------|